milesbb/playlist-transfer-backend/README.md

 1. Developer pushes code to repository
 2. CodePipeline triggers CodeBuild
+3. Any new migrations run on db via flyway and docker in CodeBuild
-3. CodeBuild builds and packages any non `.yml` code changes and gives it to lambda
+4. CodeBuild builds and packages any non `.yml` code changes and gives it to lambda
-4. Any infrastructure `.yml` code changes are picked up and automatically changesetted and deployed in pipeline.
+5. Any infrastructure `.yml` code changes are picked up and automatically changesetted and deployed in pipeline.
 Will fail on changeset if anything is wrong.

 Results in quick turnaround for code changes being surfaced in API and infrastructure!